apache/nuttx/configs/clicker2-stm32/README.txt

           both addressing modes.

        2017-06-27:  Added the Telnet client application to the configuration.
-          First testing reveal a problem that will require some re-design before continuing:  The Telnet daemon does not yet support IPv6!
+          Initial testing reveal a problem that required re-design of the Telnet daemon:  It did not yet support IPv6!
+But after adding this support, Telnet worked just fine.

      Test Matrix:
        The following configurations have been tested: